stanford-sdss/package-management/renv/README.md

 A quickstart example to get you set up with environments in R using `renv`.
 This tutorial assumes that you are working in RStudio, which is available through [Sherlock On-Demand](https://ondemand.sherlock.stanford.edu/pun/sys/dashboard/batch_connect/sys/sh_rstudio/session_contexts/new).

 ---
-## Step 1: Initialize an Environment on Your Local Machine
+## Step 1: Build an R environment on your local machine

 We'll start by creating an environment that captures all R packages, along with their versions, on your local machine.
 This tutorial will show you how to capture every package, but you can also alter the [`snapshot`](https://rstudio.github.io/renv/reference/snapshot.html) command to capture packages only from your project.
 All the commands in this step are for your local machine.